arbaxas/test/views/includes/documents/Greasemonkey-Port-for-SeaMonkey.md

 ### Installing Userscripts

-Once Greasemonkey Port is installed, installing userscripts from [OpenUserJS.org][oujs] is simple.
-Navigate to the OpenUserJS page for the script, then click the blue "Install" button at the top of the page.
+Once Greasemonkey Port is installed, installing userscripts from ProTurkers is simple.
+Navigate to the ProTurkers page for the script, then click the blue "Install" button at the top of the page.

-![Screenshot of an OpenUserJS script page][oujsScriptPageScreenshot]

 A confirmation dialog box should pop up, showing you details about the script and the websites it can access.
 Click "Install" if you want to go ahead, and you should get a confirmation that the script has been installed.